 This must be the most world recognized natural phenomenon China has to offer, a true natural wonder of the world.
 An image of another primeval world, a time of long forgotten mystery.
 A location which has been forever immortalized in the blockbuster movie Avatar.
 Somewhere which humbles anyone lucky enough to roam amongst its sandstone pillars and allows them to understand why this is considered such a spiritual place.
 Welcome to Zhangjiajie.

+What better way to begin an around the world journey than with a 24-hour train journey?
+To ease the experience, I treated myself to a claustrophobic yet cosy sleeper, allowing me to sleep off a vicious hangover from my farewell party.
+The train pulled early in the afternoon, now it was a matter of getting to my hotel.
+Weeks before, I was confident I could find the ideal place as close to the national park as possible without breaking the bank.
+Luckily, I’d found one right on the doorstep to the parks entrance, for a paltry sum of 100 RMB.
 So how to get there?
 First, I’d have to jump on a tourist bus which headed towards various destinations throughout the national park.
 Unfortunately, there seemed to be hundred of options.
 Luckily, I used my finest Chinese to work out which of the 17 RMB buses I needed to take me right into the heart of the park.
 From here I just had to jump on a scenic bus to finally get to the hotel.
 Unfortunately, I couldn’t tell where I was supposed to get that particular bus or what it looked like…until it passed me.
 A 20 minute walk with a 30-kilos worth of bags later, and I arrived at my little slice of paradise.

 Welcome to Heaven